salabim/ycecream/readme.md

         ['0123456789', '0123456789', '0123456789', '0123456789', '0123456789',
          '0123456789', '0123456789', '0123456789', '0123456789']
 ```
-Note that `compact` is ignored under Python 2.7.

 ## indent / i
 This attribute is used to specify the indent parameter for `pformat` (see the pprint documentation